On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Introduction

 \section{Introduction}

-Magnetic Resonance Imaging (MRI) is one of the most important imaging modalities in medicine.
-MRI's non-invasive nature, non-use of ionizing radiation, and ability to produce high-resolution images make it a valuable technique for a wide range of clinical applications, including diagnosis, treatment planning, and dynamic tasks such as MR-guided surgery or radiotherapy.
-However, the application of MRI to dynamic tasks has been limited by the long acquisition times required.
-MRI measurements, known as the $k$-space, are acquired sequentially, resulting in prolonged scanning times.
+Magnetic Resonance Imaging (MRI) is a widely used medical imaging modality known for its ability to produce high soft tissue contrast, high-resolution images without the use of ionizing radiation.
+Its applications range from diagnosis and treatment planning to real-time MR-guided tasks such as surgery or radiotherapy.
+However, the long acquisition times of the MRI measurements, known as $k$-space, hinder the full potential of MRI-guidance.
+Reducing these times could make MRI-guidance cheaper and extend its functionality in real-time settings.

 Over the past two decades, several methods have been put to use in clinical practice for accelerating the MRI acquisition.
 The two most conventionally applied methods to-date are Parallel Imaging (PI) and Compressed Sensing (CS), which are usually both incorporated in modern state-of-the-art MRI scanners.